Israel: Iran Takes Major Action Against US After Trump Bombed 3 Nuclear Sites

 Source: Getty Images

-As reported by The Telegraph, the strait is a key passage through which 20 percent of global oil and gas demand flows.
+As reported by The Telegraph, the strait is a key passage through which 20% of global oil and gas demand flows.
 Major oil producers, including Saudi Arabia and the UAE, rely on the waterway to access the open sea.

 The closure of the shipping lane would be expected to disrupt global oil supply, causing a sharp spike in prices, and could temporarily restrict the ability of US warships to exit the Persian Gulf.

-Iran’s security body will now make the final decision on whether to proceed with the plan, state television reported this afternoon.
+Iran’s security body will now make the final decision on whether to proceed with the plan, state television reported.

-Iran's Imam Khamenei took a bold action after US President Donald Trump bombed the country's three major nuclear sites.
+Iran's Imam Khamenei is taking a bold action to close the Strait of Hormuz after an attack led by Donald Trump amid its fight with Israel.
 Photo credit: Photo by Tasos Katopodis/Getty Images)

 Source: Getty Images